how much air does a plasma cutter need

 |

 Plasma cutters are great tools to have in the shop.
-You could hardly find a faster tool for cutting out all kinds of shapes out of metal plates and sheets.
-Before you get one, though, you should make sure that your shop can support it.
+You could hardly find a faster tool for cutting out all kinds of shapes from metal plates and sheets.
+Before you get one, though, you should ensure your shop can support it.
 One of the things that plasma cutters need is compressed air.

 Of course, there are caveats to this.
 Also, there are some things to keep in mind when matching a plasma cutter to an air compressor.
 Let’s go over some of these things that are worth knowing.